Edmonton Elks

-As of 2024, Larry Thompson, longtime Elks fan and shareholder, bought the team outright, becoming the first private owner in club history.
-Thompson died September 25, 2025.

 History

 Football in Edmonton 1895–1939

 The Edmonton Rugby Foot-ball Club, unaffiliated with the current team, was an early Canadian football-rugby union team based in Edmonton.
 The team played its first organized games with the formation of the Alberta Rugby Football League in 1895.
 In 1908 the name Esquimaux was adopted.
 In 1910 the club was officially named the Edmonton Eskimos and was briefly called the Edmonton Elks during 1922.
 (The city was represented by the Edmonton Civics in 1914 and the Edmonton Canucks in 1919.)
 After appearing in and losing the 9th Grey Cup and 10th Grey Cup games (being the first western teams to play for the Cup) the team folded in 1925, but returned for two seasons beginning 1928, and then folded again.
 It was succeeded by the Edmonton Boosters, who played for three more seasons, and the Edmonton Hi-Grads in 1936 (a team of high school graduate all stars.)
 Elite-level football returned to Edmonton in 1938 with a team once again called the Eskimos, this time in the Western Interprovincial Football Union (WIFU).
 This team ceased operating after only two seasons because of the Second World War.